What is developmental coordination disorder (DCD)/dyspraxia?

 With the people you've seen who have dyspraxia, what kinds of jobs do they do?

-It can be helpful to know that having a specific learning difficulty doesn't that you can't achieve your goals.
-I've seen many people with DCD/dyspraxia including a couple of surgeons (who report having had to work extra hard at the practicals at med school), secondary school teachers, events organisers, counsellors and a couple of well known comedians. .
+It can be helpful to know that having DCD/dyspraxia doesn't that you can't achieve your goals.
+I've seen many people including a couple of surgeons (who report having had to work extra hard at the practicals at med school), secondary school teachers, events organisers, counsellors and a couple of well known comedians.
+I've seen people whose jobs involve driving which they mastered through having additional lessons.

 Famous people with DCD/dyspraxia who haven't let their difficulties hold them back include Daniel Radcliffe, Stephen Fry, Richard Branson, Einstein (couldn't tie his laces as a child or adult), Isaac Newton, Emily Bronte, Picasso and Ellis Genge (English rugby union player).